 an individual-addressed Management or QoS Data frame in a non-NGV PPDU, the Duration/ID field of the

-Management or QoS Data frame shall be set to the sum of 4 and the transmission time of the responding Ack frame as defined in Clause 10.6 (Multirate support).
+Management or QoS Data frame shall be set to the sum of 4, SIFS, and the transmission time of the responding Ack frame as defined in Clause 10.6 (Multirate support). (#1484)

+(#1020)NOTE: a NGV STA can transmit either non-NGV PPDU or NGV PPDU.
+With the help of specific value in the Duration field carried in the received PPDU, a NGV STA can figure out whether the transmitter of the received non-NGV PPDU is non-NGV STA or not.

 When an NGV STA transmits a group-addressed frame in non-NGV PPDU, the Duration/ID field in the